thatsleepyman/PyBridge/README.md

 ```cmd
 pip install -r requirements.txt
 ```
+#### Understanding Tokens
+- MASTER_TOKEN: Acts like a license key, granting the requestor the right to send requests to Bowser.
+- PROCESS_TOKEN: Allows the requestor to send data to and trigger processes.
+- DEV_TOKEN: Used to change settings within Bowser, such as enabling or disabling processes.

 ### License
 This project is licensed under the MIT License - Feel free to use it as you wish, however some credit for this project would be nice if you end up using it ;)